ryancj14/ryancj14/_pages/ideas.md

 [Issue #56 - SymbiFlow projects documentation audit](https://github.com/SymbiFlow/ideas/issues/56) -- In this task you will perform an audit of documentation in order to verify its completeness, correctness, accuracy and wording.
 The task will involve close collaboration with developers and engineers to try to anticipate the users’ questions and issues even before they run into them.

 [Issue #7 - Create a JSON schema for the Yosys JSON format](https://github.com/SymbiFlow/ideas/issues/7) -- Learn JSON Schema and create one for the jsons created by yosys.
 Communicate with yosys contributors to know where to add this.
+(P.S netlistsvg, mentioned below in Tim's Ideas, has written up a json schema that could be helpful here.
+A link to that can be found in the issue.)

 [Issue #52 - Open FPGA for absolute beginners](https://github.com/SymbiFlow/ideas/issues/52) -- Gather information and combine it into a guide for newcomers to the world of FPGA chips.
 After covering the basics, the document would describe the aims of Symbiflow.
 The Writer would receive guidance, advice, and necessary information from a mentor.